dmsc/fastbasic/compiler/USAGE.md

   - **-X:-D***symbol*
     Define an assembly symbol, used in custom ASM sources.

-  When using `-X:` you can't leave spaces for the option, use multiple `-X:` for each space separated argument.
+  When using `-X:` you can't use spaces between assembler options.
+Use multiple `-X:` for each space separated argument.
 For example, you can use `-X:-I -X:path ` as two options or `-X:-Ipath`, as both will pass the same option and value.

 - **-s:**:*segment_name*
   Sets the name of the "section" where the compiler will place the generated code.
-The default segment is `BYTECODE`, if you change the segment you must ensure that there is a segment with that name in the linker configuration.
+The default segment is `BYTECODE`.
+If you change the segment you must ensure that there is a segment with that name in the linker configuration.

 - **-DL:***symbol=value*